-4.79.
-The safety related I&C systems for design basis accident conditions should include provisions in addition to the previous listings to address the following situations:

-- (1) Criticality.
+- 4.89.
+I&C systems relating to design basis accidents should, in addition to the previous listings, include provisions to address the following situations: - (1) Criticality.

 The requirement on I&C systems relating to criticality control is established in para.
-I.13 of Appendix I of Ref.
+III.16 of Appendix III of Ref.
 [1]. - (2) Chemical release.

 The requirement on I&C systems relating to monitoring for chemical releases is established in para.
-I.14 of Appendix I of Ref.
-[1]. - (3) Release of effluents.
+III.17 of Appendix III of Ref.
+[1].

+(3) Release of effluents.

 The devices used for measuring releases of gaseous and liquid effluents in operational states should also be capable of measuring such releases in the case of a design basis accident.
 If the measurement devices used in operational states become saturated in accident conditions, resulting in unmonitored releases of effluents, environment sampling should be used to estimate the releases of gaseous and liquid effluents.